PRA Academies

 “The race at Cheltenham was one of the best days ever.
 I have always wanted to be a jockey and it came true.
 I was so excited for the race and very grateful it happened.
 Not everyone gets that opportunity.”

 “This will be a day I’ll never forget, if it wasn’t for this scheme I would never have got the opportunity.
 It’s something I will always be grateful for.
-The course has not only helped me but my family too as they have no clue when it comes to horses!”
+The course has not only helped me but my family too as they have no clue when it comes to ponies!”

 “The 12 session Academy run by the PRA is a wonderful opportunity for children without their own ponies to really experience Pony Racing.
 My husband and I still can’t believe that it was all provided free of charge to the children.
 They have been so lucky.”